costa-group/circom_cvm/mkdocs/docs/circom-language/formats/circom-virtual-machine.md

 The template output or input signal ids are given one by one from $0$ starting first with the outputs and then the inputs following the template definition given in the CVM code.
 There is an id per input/output signal (no matter if it is a single signal or an array of signals), namely if a template has 2 output and 3 inputs, the first output has id $0$ and the second one id $1$, the first input has id $2$, the second one $3$ and the third one $4$.

-The bus ids are assigned following the Bus definition order, starting from $0$.
+The bus ids are type ids assigned following the type definition order, starting from $1$.

 The bus field signal ids are given one by one starting from $0$ to the fields of the bus following the bus definition given in the CVM code.
 There is an id per field signal (no matter if it is a single signal or an array of signals), namely if a bus has 4 fields, the first one has id $0$, the second one $1$ and so one.